jetbrains-academy/refactoring-course/ExtractingCode/WhatIsExtractVariableRefactoring/ExtractMagicConstants/task.md

 ### Task

+To calculate the **energy of a photon**, we use a simple formula: multiply the Planck constant, which is a very small number (`6.62607015 × 10^-34`), by the light's frequency (the number of waves that pass a point in one second).
+To find the frequency of light, divide the speed of light (which is `299,792,458` meters per second) by the wave length of the light.
+The greater the frequency, the higher the energy of the photon.

+To calculate the **mass of a photon**, take the energy of the photon and divide it by the speed of light squared.
+However, in practice, photons are considered to have zero mass.

-In this task, you need to identify magic numbers and create constant values for them.
+In this task, you need to identify magic numbers in the code and create constant values for them.

 ### Hints